4DGenome/parallel_sequencing_lives/README.md

 On the contrary, we recommend to document as much as possible all the parts involved in the analysis and here provide some tips for doing so.

-1. Write in README files how and when software and accessory files (e.g. genome reference sequence, annotation) are obtained.
+**Write in README files how and when software and accessory files (e.g. genome reference sequence, annotation) are obtained**

 As an example:

 ```
 # 2016-01-14: Download hg38 full dataset from UCSC Genome Browser